Gomka/gomkaBot/README.md

 if a message contains the word `siempre` the bot will say S I E M P R E if a message contains the text `comid` the bot will say 𝓮𝓷𝓳𝓸𝔂 𝔂𝓸𝓾𝓻 𝓶𝓮𝓪𝓵

+`gomkabot restart`: Restarts the bot. (this command can only be issued by the bot owner).

 ### `robalada` family of commands: Consists on a postgresql based persistency storage of strings.

 `robalada add [string]`: If that message was sent by the author of the bot, the string in [] is added to the database, and the bot will announce the index of the robalada added.